kiytang/epicodus/README.md

 ## What I learnt:

 You can hide an element by adding the class `.hide`.
 Note that a hidden element does not equate to faster load times.
-The element still remains and runs each time your site is loaded-the only difference is that it does not get displayed on screen.
+The element still runs behind the scenes each time your site is loaded; the only difference is that it does not get displayed on screen.

 Text-alignment: